Aubree-Lytwyn/CSCI2270-Final-Project/README.md

 # Dependencies
 	There are no dependencies.
 # System Requirements
-	This program is designed for Linux and uses the g++ compiler.
+	This program is designed for Linux and uses the g++ compiler and C++11.
 # Group Members
 	Michelle Ferrall and Aubree Lytwyn
 # Contributors